 A planned one-year supervised clinical internship at an off-campus site approved by APPIC for training in clinical psychology.
 Gives the clinical student an opportunity to further develop and employ clinical skills in an applied supervised training setting.
 Prerequisite: advisor's consent.

 Introduces students to organizing theories of personality and how personality frameworks allow for the conceptualization and assessment of psychopathology.
 Designed to teach students about the appropriate administration, usage and interpretation of major personality assessment instruments, such as the MMPI-2, MCMI-III, and PAI.
 Discusses how personality can be assessed at different levels of functioning and with differing methodologies, and how these methods must be carefully considered in understanding the whole person.
 Students learn how to write an assessment report with attention devoted to how findings from various measures and methods converge and diverge.

 Intensive study of current issues, techniques, research and application.
-Repeatable for different topics for a maximum of 6 hours.
+Repeatable for credit up to 6 hours with a change of content.
 Prerequisite: instructor's consent.